-Since Dorian lashed the island on Friday, Ocracoke has received an overwhelming response to help with sending physical labor, goods and cash donations.
+Since Dorian lashed and inundated the island Sept.
+6, Ocracoke has received an overwhelming response of offers to help–food, physical labor, goods and cash donations.

-The island needs help all at once in several areas—supplies, physical labor to help muck out houses, food service and more.
+The island needs help all at once in several areas—supplies, labor to help muck out houses and rebuild, food service and more.

 “What makes this place quaint and attractive is its remoteness,” said Alicia Peel, an islander answering the hundreds of emails firstname.lastname@example.org is receiving daily with offers of help.
 “But that also makes it hard to get stuff and people here.”

 She, Darlene Styron, Ivey Belch and Hyde County officials are working nonstop daily to coordinate all of the stuff and work forces pouring into the island while it still is under a mandatory evacuation order.

 The Ocracoke Volunteer Fire Department is rapidly filling up with food, personal items, cleaning supplies, clothes, paper goods and more.
 Some of the goods are being stored at the air strip, but that’s not a good long-term spot since it’s out in the open.